pulp/pulpproject.org/_posts/2020-11-03-pulp-community-update-october-2020.md

 ## Pulp 3.7.3 is Generally Available

-This release added a critical update to Pulp 3.7 that could [silently delete an Artifact from the filesystem](https://docs.pulpproject.org/pulpcore/en/3.7/changes.html#id1).
+This release added a critical update to Pulp 3.7 to fix an issue that could [silently delete an Artifact from the filesystem](https://docs.pulpproject.org/pulpcore/en/3.7/changes.html#id1).

 ## Pulp 2-to-3 Migration plugin 0.5 is Generally Available